WisaniShilumani/easyroll/README.md

 ================================================================================
 ### FRONTEND
 ================================================================================
-1. Navigate into the root folder and run `npm install`
+1. Navigate into the root folder and run `npm install` in Terminal 3
-2. Run `npm run start` once the installation is complete
+2. Run `npm run start` in Terminal 3 once the installation is complete
 3. Visit `http://localhost:4200` to interact with the frontend

 The following credentials (on by default) should let you access the employee list